John-R-Ellis/density-dependent-IBM/README.md

 To run the code, open densitydependentRW.m
 Here you can select parameters and choose whether to use a normal distribution or power law distribution as the dispersal kernel - comment out whichever you don't choose.

+The circ_mean file is from the Circular Statistics Toolbox for Matlab By Philipp Berens, 2009: berens@tuebingen.mpg.de - www.kyb.mpg.de/~berens/circStat.html